accelerated-text/accelerated-text/README.md

 # Accelerated Text

+⚠️ the section should answer: What is this?
+    * Needs screenshot.
+    * Should have one description sentence.
+The current one seems too vague.

 Accelerated Text helps in building domain specific texts as well as constructing templates.

 ## Usage

+⚠️ should answer: How do I test/evaluate it?
+    * Check if title is appropriate.
+    * Should have a demo link.
+    * Should have dependencies (links) + 1 shell command to run it locally.
+    * May have an alternative method to run it.

 ### Dependencies